dsoastro/adsb/README.md

 Monitoring is performed by decoding ADS-B signal from airplane in 1090 MHz range.

+The code in this repo is subject to GPL v2 license terms.

 ## Installation.
 RTL-SDR
 ```
 sudo apt-get install rtl-sdr libatlas-base-dev